TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _flash-message:
     -   *Flash Message*

-        Flash Messages are temporary notifications in the TYPO3 backend that inform users about important events or changes.
+        Flash Messages are notifications in the TYPO3 backend that inform users about important events or changes.
 Also the Extbase framework allows to use an API to display these kinds of messages in the frontend.